gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## Summary

-The ProbePoint is a useful tool to profile or add helper features for our simulation without adding too much to the components' codebase.
+ProbePoint is a useful tool to profile or add helper features to our simulations without adding too much to the components' codebase.